Last Updated: March 7, 2021

-The chances are that you could write two versions of a novel - one in 3rd person point of view, the other in 1st - and both would turn out fine, just differently.
+Chances are, you could write two versions of a novel, one in 3rd person point of view and the other in 1st person, and both would turn out fine.
+They’d just be different.

-And the beauty of fiction writing is that you can always change your mind.
+Oh, and the beauty of point of view in novel writing is that you can always change your mind.

-The great American novelist John Irving (I’m a fan, in case you were wondering) initially wrote Until I Find You in the first person, not changing it to third person point of view until a much later draft.
+The great American novelist John Irving (I’m a fan, in case you were wondering) initially wrote Until I Find You in first person.
+He didn’t change it to third person point of view until a much later draft.
 And Until I Find You is over 1,000 pages long!

 The purpose of this summary article is to help you make up your mind once and for all.

 Rather than merely running though the arguments again, I’ll get down off the fence and make a clear recommendation…